Welcome to today's edition of the Rush 24-7 podcast.

 I was furious when I saw that.

-I even called the Postgazette, of course got voicemail.
+I even called the Post Gazette, of course, got voicemail.

-But I you know, there's nothing like endorsing the enemy.
+But, you know, there's nothing like endorsing the enemy.

 And that's exactly what they're doing.

-There's nothing that says that we've lost against Al Qaeda.
+There's nothing that says that we've lost against Al-Qaeda.

-If they if anything like this has happened in World War II with some of the battles that we you know had setbacks on.
+If anything like this had happened in World War II with some of the battles that we had setbacks on, that's an interesting thing.

-It it didn't happen during the battles in the aftermath of the World War II when we were trying to put Germany back together.
+It didn't happen during the battles in the aftermath of the World War II when we were trying to put Germany back together.

 People there hated our troops.

-We were committing atrocities, we were stealing food from Germans and blah blah blah.
+We were stealing food from Germans.

 It's boilerplate.